John Richard Clark Hall: Early life

 John Richard Clark Hall was born in 1855 in Peckham, outside London.
 He was the only son of James John Hall, the principal clerk in the Custom House, City of London.
 Previously, his father had worked in the Tea and East India Department of HM Customs.
 An uncle, Joseph Hall, lived in Golcar Hill.
 John Hall later described having been "brought up in an atmosphere of old-fashioned Toryism and Churchmanship".
 He spent parts of his childhood on the outskirts of Peckham, where he met his lifelong friend Herbert Tingle.
 Among other amusements, Hall and Tingle devised a "brick world" from blocks, with, as Tingle wrote, "railways and parliamentary elections, obstructionists, and lectures on science, and examinations, and all the complicated apparatus of a modern country in full blast"; by 1919, Hall still possessed nearly 200 documents outlining the world's structure, including newspapers, results of general elections, postage stamps, a shipping company's lists of sailings, a theatre programme, and railway timetables.
 The two also obtained a toy printing press.
 The results were good enough that at least three pamphlets with the "Tingle & Hall" imprint were acquired by the British Library, and a fourth by the Rakow Research Library at the Corning Museum of Glass in New York.
 Hall himself discovered one of the former when older, and wondered much how it had reached there.

 Hall had what he later termed an "education on more or less orthodox classical lines, with the inevitable examinations".
 He was educated at the Collegiate School in Peckham, and at St Olave's Grammar School, in Southwark.
 In May 1871, when aged around 16, he won the second prize for the best essay on "the duty of kindness to animals", a competition opened to students of about 120 London schools by the Royal Society for the Prevention of Cruelty to Animals.
 By age 18 he had obtained certificates at both the Cambridge and Oxford Junior Local Examinations, along with a senior certificate from the latter, earning him the title Associate in Arts at Oxford.

 In 1872 and 1873 Hall passed the Civil Service examinations, coming first out of more than 170 candidates for clerkships.
 Hall was placed in the Local Government Board.
 According to a local newspaper, he was "specially prepared" for the examination by a Mr. Braginton.
 On 16 May 1881, Hall was admitted to Gray's Inn.
 In 1889 he received a Bachelor of Arts from the University of London, and in 1891 a Master of Arts in English and French from the same school.
-By 1894, he had also attained a PhD.
+By 1894, he had also earned a PhD.
 Hall was finally called to the bar in 1896, having studied both Roman law, and constitutional law and legal history.
-Upon the retirement of a Mr. R. B. Allen in November 1898, Hall became the principal clerk in the Local Government Board.
+Upon the retirement of Mr. R. B. Allen in November 1898, Hall became the principal clerk in the Local Government Board.